baupen/web/README.md

 The next version will feature:
 - [x] considerably less cache usage (around 70% less than before)
-- [x] use of `ApiPlatform` (instead of manually written API nodes)
-- [x] removed next gen pdf generation as it will not be ready for some time
-- [x] removed `SyncService` to reduce complexity & much faster testing
+- [x] more stable API scaling to many more issues (10x more than before estimated)
-- [x] removed `Notes` to reduce complexity (users did not use it)
+- [x] removed `Notes` (no one used it)
-- [x] refactored services for clean code (easier to use abstractions, clear code flow).
-- [ ] use of `famoser/agnes` for deployment (faster, more scalable deployments)
-- [ ] reimplementation of the login flow to ease boarding users
+- [x] reimplementation of the login flow to ease boarding users
+- [ ] ease authentication in App with a QR code
+- [ ] dashboard features graph with issue progress
+- [ ] foyer & register table of issues supports more issues & allows edit of more properties
-- [ ] reimplementation of the UI to use new API
+- [ ] edit view is simplified

 Besides, some bigger maintenance tasks are completed:
 - [x] migrate to symfony 5 (from 4)